Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AKeep.

-Speaker ADucking and hoping that.
+Speaker AKeep ducking and hoping that.

 Speaker AThat no one actually hits us.

-Speaker AMoving target.
+Speaker AMoving targets.

 Speaker AYes.